movermeyer/warriorwiki/README.md

     docker run --name mysql -e MYSQL_ROOT_PASSWORD=mysecretpassword -d mysql

-Deploy the warriorwiki docker image and link it to the mysql container, and mount the mediawiki branch clone as a volume.
+Deploy the warriorwiki docker image and link it to the mysql container, mount the mediawiki branch clone as a volume, and mount the directory containing the TLS certificates.
 Don't forget to specify the MySQL password as an environment variable.

-    docker run -d -p 80:80 -v /usr/local/mediawiki:/src/mediawiki --link mysql:mysql -e MYSQL_PASSWORD="mysecretpassword" --name=warriorwiki warriorwiki
+    docker run -d -p 80:80 -p 443:443 -v /usr/local/mediawiki:/src/mediawiki -v /etc/ssl/localcerts:/etc/ssl/localcerts --link mysql:mysql -e MYSQL_PASSWORD="mysecretpassword" --name=warriorwiki warriorwiki

 Open port 80 to the outside world according to your firewall rules.